adslbarxatov/FontFinder/README.md

-# FontFinder v 2.0
+# FontFinder v 2.2
 A tool for finding font by its image

 #

 This tool allows you to find font name/family by its image.
-You must only present font sample on the picture (high contrast, only target letters) and specify pictured text.
+You need only present font sample on the picture (high contrast, only target letters) and specify pictured text.
 Application allows you to set font search parameters and interruption condition (percentage of match).
 Warning!
-Tool works only with fonts that are installed on your system.
+Tool works only with fonts that are installed on your operating system.

 #